about cobblestone farms

 What does my subscription include?

-26 weeks of fresh Organic produce, one dozen eggs & fresh cut flowers or potted herb beginning April through Mid-October.
+20 weeks of fresh Organic produce, one dozen eggs & fresh cut flowers or potted herb beginning May 26th through October 6th.

 Subscriptions can be picked up every Saturday in Bentonville at the Cobblestone Farm Farmers Market stand or every Friday at the farm in Fayetteville.